schinlfc/retail-analysis-walmart/README.md

 The objective of this project is to develop a statistical model based on historical sales data.
 First, I use all 45 Walmart stores to derive some statistical values.
 Second, I use Store #1 to build statistical models in order to predict weekly sales.
 Lastly, I perform model selection and evaluation by incorporating different evaluation metrics.

 # To add to the project
-Inside the “retail-analysis-walmart” reppository, user will be able to replicate the results and add to the project.
+Inside the “retail-analysis-walmart” repository, user will be able to replicate the results and add to the project.
 Please read the following:

 1. data: